akshitagupta23/Capstone_Project/README.md

 - Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
 - Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
 - Demographic info about customers – gender, age range, and if they have partners and dependents

+### Research Phase

+For Research phase we have used Jupyter Notebook `Churn.ipynb` file.
+This file has the hyperparameter tunning research phase.

 ### ML Model & Hyperparamter Tunning